stellar/freighter/docs/docs/guide/developingForSoroban.md

 ---
 id: developingForSoroban
-title: Developing For Soroban
+title: Developing A Wallet For Soroban
 ---

+Freighter offers first-class support for Soroban, but developing a wallet that supports a new smart contract platform came with many learnings.
+Below you will find some tips for developing a wallet that takes advantage of the full capabilities of Soroban.

+### Common Scenarios

 When interacting with a Soroban smart contract from a wallet, you will need to be able to encode human readable values into smart contract (SC) values and vice-versa.

-For example, consider the common use case of sending a token payment.
+For example, consider the common use-case of sending a token payment.
 You would likely need to take in some values that a user configures in form fields and convert those into SC values to generate an XDR to simulate.

-Another common use case is signing arbitrary XDR's sent from a dapp.
+Another common use-case is signing arbitrary XDR's sent from a dapp.
 In this scenario, you'll want to be dig into the invocations being called by a Soroban XDR and show them to the user in a way that they can understand what they're signing.

 We'll go through each of these scenarios below.